pbsugg/NoteBlog/README.md

 # Why Build Your Own Blog?

 * Develop thoughts in a public-facing format that are a bit longer and more substantive than a tweet.
-* To enforce this format, they will be length-limited, something on the order of a not-too-long paragraph.
-Let's say 100 words for now.
+* To enforce this format, they will be moderately length-limited, something on the order of a not-too-long paragraph.
+Let's say 250 words for now.
 * Declutter the blogging sidebar.
 Many blogs have a "two column" format of some kind, with the primary column being the content and the second, smaller column including links, social media accounts, related posts and other secondary